 Before painting the interior, clean all surfaces with methylated spirit using a cotton wool bud and leave to dry for about 5 minutes, before painting.

 Usually, the floor, seating and exposed seat ends will need a different colour for each, but these colours will depend on which era is being modelled..... that’s if you wish to be ‘accurate’...!

 Set aside to dry thoroughly for at least 12 hours, so that the paint has hardened.

 Now is the time to ‘populate’ the coach, and, even though there are several manufacturers producing good figurines, I tend to use the unpainted ‘Preiser’ range of seated passengers (that will have been previously painted by myself), as that is the cheapest option plus I can decide on the appropriate colours to suit the appropriate period of travel.

 Depending on what figures I have available, I tend to do a ‘dry run’ in finding suitable positions for them, so as to create a reasonable realistic scene.
 Then I use a small amount of ‘Super Glue Gel’ to adhere them in their places.
 As these coaches were used on both main and branch lines, I try to achieve a ‘balance’ between not enough and too many passengers, so that the finished interior looks about right....!
 That’s also the reason why each one of these that I work on is unique...!

 Now is the time to reassemble the coach.

-Finally, the manufacturers seem to have decided that ‘Didcot’ is the only destination for all of these coaches...!
-As we know, these coaches served a great many branch lines and destinations.
-Several years ago, I created a small thick paper sheet of different destination names for my model railway club colleagues that gave the them an opportunity to change the name.
-These sheets are now for sale on ebay, from time to time, but, if you would like to buy one of these sheets, then please contact me.
+Finally, the manufacturers seem to have decided that no destination nameboards were required for all of these railcars...!
+As we know, these served a great many lines and destinations.
+More recently, I produced a small thick paper sheet, for Twickenham & District Model Railway Club that gave the modeller an opportunity to provide these destination names.
+If you would like to buy one of these sheets, then please let me know.
 Images